Search

 Key Ethical Principles:

-• Beneficence: Acting in the patient’s best interest.
+• Beneficence – Acting in the patient’s best interest.

-• Justice: Providing fair and equal treatment.
+• Justice – Providing fair and equal care to all patients.

-5. Evidence-Based Practice
+5. Evidence-Based Practice (EBP)

-Basic Nursing Skills
+Essential Nursing Skills

 1. Patient Assessment

-Components of Assessment:
+Components of a Comprehensive Assessment:

-2. Medication Administration
+2. Safe Medication Administration

 The Six Rights of Medication Administration: